Radhach9027/NetworkClient/README.md

 ```

 ### Making the socket request using the endpoint(SocketEndpoint):
-* In order to achieve this, we'r creating a SocketService class and using all exposed functions from the NetworkClient.
+* In order to achieve this, we'r creating a SocketService class and using all exposed functions for the socket from the NetworkClient.

 ```
 import Combine